 - Obtain compliant accessibility documentation from the vendor.

-- If the VPAT lists some items as "not supported" or "supports with exceptions" you must provide documentation from the vendor indicating their intent to remediate those barriers including a time line for expected completion of remediation.
+- If the VPAT lists some items as "partially supports" or "does not support", you must provide documentation from the vendor indicating their intent to remediate those barriers including a time line for expected completion of remediation.

 STEP TWO: Submit for ICT Review